lhr-solar/BPS/Docs/source/Software/Apps.rst

 Safety Check Semaphore
 ======================

-When the :ref:`Critical State <Critical state Task: Manthan Upadhyaya>` runs, it checks to see if the Amperes, Voltage, Open Wire, and Temperature are safe.
-This process is done by the Critical State Task using a blocking Pend function on the Safety Check Semaphore.
-The task uses a blocking pend (wont move past the function until the semaphore is pended ``NUM_FAULT_POINTS`` amount of times).
+When the :ref:`Check Contactor <Check Contactor Task: Manthan Upadhyaya>` runs, it checks to see if the Amperes, Voltage, Open Wire, and Temperature are safe.
+This process is done by the Check Contactor Task using a blocking Pend function on the Safety Check Semaphore.
+The task uses a blocking pend (won't move past the function until the semaphore is pended ``NUM_FAULT_POINTS`` amount of times).

 Amperes IO Semaphore